MovieApp-MS/client/README.md

 ## Description

-This website is created with Angular + Ngrx, algo i used Nest as gateway and created microservices using TCP to comunnicate.
+This website was built with Angular and NGRX.
+I used Nest as the gateway and created microservices using TCP for communication.

-For the DB i used Postgresql.
+I used PostgreSQL for the database.

-I added a chat box created with n8n that works locally, you can ask about movies and actors/actresses.
+I added a chat feature built with n8n that runs locally.
+You can ask questions about movies and actors/actresses.

 ## Development server